 Every year WTS Minnesota offers three scholarships to encourage women to pursue a career in transportation-related fields.

 If you know of other scholarship opportunities that should be listed here, send an email to email@example.com.

-Scholarships through the University of Minnesota
+Additional Scholarships available through the University of Minnesota

-In recognition of outstanding academic achievements, the University offers a number of academic scholarships for incoming freshmen entering the University fall semester.
+In recognition of outstanding academic achievements, the University offers a number of scholarships for incoming freshmen entering the University fall semester.
 These highly competitive awards range from $1,000 for one year to $48,000 over four years.